 - Appeals Council

-- Carpal Tunnel Syndrome — A repetitive stress injury develops over time, unlike injuries that are caused by a specific injury or accident.
-We can help you pursue disability benefits for carpal tunnel syndrome and other repetitive stress injuries.
+- Carpal tunnel syndrome – A repetitive stress injury that develops over time, unlike injuries that are caused by a specific incident or accident.
+Our team can help you pursue disability benefits for carpal tunnel syndrome and other repetitive stress injuries.

-- A Combination of Impairments — Even though one of your impairments/disabilities may not be disabling, if a combination of impairments makes it impossible for you to work, talk to our attorneys.
-The SSA must consider your whole person, not each disability independently.
+- A combination of impairments – Even though one of your impairments/disabilities may not be disabling, if a combination of impairments makes it impossible for you to work, then talk to our attorneys.
+The SSA must consider your whole person, not just each of your disabilities independently.

-- Fibromyalgia, Chronic Fatigue Syndrome and RSD/CRPS – Like spinal disorder claims, it often takes an experienced disability lawyer working with a claimant’s doctors to prove that these disabling conditions are real.
+- Fibromyalgia, chronic fatigue syndrome and rejection sensitive dysphoria (RSD)/complex regional pain syndrome (CRPS) – Like spinal disorder claims, it often takes an experienced disability lawyer working with a claimant’s doctors to prove that these disabling conditions are real.

 - Depression and anxiety – These can be two of the most debilitating mental impairments.
 Understanding how to document your condition and position your case is important in avoiding complications associated with your disability benefits application.
-Our attorneys work closely with you to ensure you present all necessary information to Social Security.
-We’re also ready to represent you if you are denied and an appeal is necessary.
+Our attorneys work closely with you to ensure that you present all necessary information to the SSA.
+They’re also ready to represent you if you are denied and an appeal is necessary.

-If you are over age 50 and no longer able to do your previous job, it may be difficult to rehabilitate yourself to do something else.
-The Social Security Administration recognizes that if you have done the same type of work for a long time you may be less adaptable to new work situations.
-It is therefore important to make sure Social Security understands the details of your work.
+If you are over age 50 and no longer able to do your previous job due to a disabling condition, it may be difficult to rehabilitate yourself to do something else.
+The SSA recognizes that if you have done the same type of work for a long time, you may be less adaptable to new work situations.
+It is therefore important to make sure that the SSA understands the details of your work.

-When you file a Social Security Disability or SSI claim for a chronic impairment such as lupus or chronic fatigue syndrome, you may be sent to a doctor working for the system for an evaluation.
+When you file an SSD or SSI claim for a chronic impairment, such as lupus or chronic fatigue syndrome, you may be sent to a doctor working for the system for an evaluation.
 However, everyone who has a chronic illness experiences good days and bad days.
-If the Social Security doctor sees you on a good day, your claim may be denied.
-We work to provide evidence of your true disabling condition.
+If the Social Security doctor sees you on a good day, then your claim may be denied.
+Our lawyers work to provide evidence of your true disabling condition.

-To schedule an appointment with an experienced disability lawyer, call 1-562-219-4156 or toll free at 1-866-764-0321, or fill out our simple contact form.
-There are no consultation fees and we charge no attorney’s fee unless we help you obtain benefits.
+To schedule an appointment with one of our experienced disability lawyers, call us at 562-219-4156 or toll-free at 1-866-764-0321 or fill out our simple contact form.
+There are no consultation fees, and we charge no attorney fee unless our team helps you obtain benefits.